 Why We Love This Recipe

 - It's the perfect way to use your discard to make a delicious sourdough muffins recipe instead of tossing it in the trash.
-Another great way to use it up is with these sourdough discard chocolate chip cookies!
+Other great ways to use it up is with these sourdough discard chocolate chip cookies and sourdough discard banana bread!

 - It works well with both fresh or frozen blueberries, so you can make it all year long!